 13600 is the conversion factor from Ws to Wh.

 4.3.1.
+This paragraph is applicable only for Level 1A;

 Utility factor-weighted charge-depleting electric energy consumption based on the recharged electric energy from the mains for OVC-HEVs

 The utility factor-weighted charge-depleting electric energy consumption based on the recharged electric energy from the mains shall be calculated using the following equation: